 Tangible assets - What are tangible assets?

-Tangible assets are physical items with a clear purchase value used by a business to produce goods and services.
+Tangible assets, also known as hard assets, are physical items with a clear purchase value used by a business to produce goods and services.

 Debitoor invoicing and accounting software makes it easy for you to track the value of company assets.
 Try free for 7 days.

 Examples of tangible assets include: PP&E, furniture, computers and machinery.

 Current vs. fixed assets